 Clutch problems are common for UK drivers and having them repaired or replaced can be a costly expense.

-Instead, the Welsh city of Cardiff is the most expensive city to have a clutch replacement carried out while the likes of Newcastle and Nottingham are also over £50 more expensive than the capital.
+Unsurprisingly, London is on average the most expensive city on our list to have a clutch replaced.
+While the likes of Newcastle and Liverpool are over £50 cheaper than the capital!

-Remember that these are all the average prices of clutch replacement in each of these locations and if you want an exact price for your specific car, you should get bespoke quotes from local garages by using WhoCanFixMyCar for free by clicking here.
+Remember that these are all the average prices of clutch replacement in each of these locations.
+If you want an exact price for your specific car make and model, you should get bespoke quotes from local garages by using WhoCanFixMyCar for free.

-Before we move onto comparing the cost of clutch replacement for car brands, here are the five signs that your clutch needs to be replaced.
+Before we move onto comparing the cost of clutch replacement for car brands, here are five signs that indicate your clutch needs replacing.

-A clear sign of you needing to have a new clutch fitted is if the clutch pedal feels spongy to press with your foot.
-This will most likely be the result of a worn down clutch and you should get quotes from local garages to get the problem seen to as soon as possible.
+A clear sign that you need a new clutch is if the clutch pedal feels spongy to press down.
+This will most likely be the result of a worn down clutch and you should get quotes from local garages to have the problem seen to as soon as possible.

 If you detect a burning smell while driving, stop immediately.
-There could be die to any number of problems, one of which could be the clutch in your car.
-Friction is naturally created within the clutch when you change gears, however, when the part is worn or damaged, heat builds up to create a burning smell.
+This may be a result of a number of problems, one of which could be the clutch in your car.
+Friction is naturally created within the clutch when you change gears.
+However, when the part is worn or damaged, heat builds up to create a burning smell.
 When you take your car to a local garage as a result of this issue, make sure to mention the smell as this will help the mechanic to diagnose the problem much quicker.

 Difficulty changing gears

-If you having problems changing gears, this will be one of the clearest signs of your car requiring a clutch replacement.
+If you are having problems changing gears, this will be one of the clearest signs that your car requires a clutch replacement.
 The clutch will have worn down and will be struggling to engage each time you try to move up or down a gear.
-If you notice this problem at an early stage, you may not have to pay for an entire clutch replacement, you may simply need to have a small clutch repair carried out which will likely be significantly less expensive.
+If you notice this problem at an early stage, you may not have to pay for an entire clutch replacement.
+You may just need a small clutch repair carried out.
+This job will most likely be significantly cheaper than a full replacement.

 Higher biting point

-You may think that it would be difficult to see clutch damage as the part is buried deep within your car engine, however, many models allow access by removing the inspection cover of the bell housing to get a view of the clutch.
+You may think that it would be difficult to see clutch damage as the part is buried deep within your car’s engine.
+However, many models allow access by removing the inspection cover of the bell housing.
 A clear sign of clutch damage is the presence of a fine black dust.